 Throughout his career and in retirement he was a prolific landscape painter, proficient in oils, acrylics and water colours.
-A fixture on the Adelaide Festival of Arts scene, he exhibited his work every two years from 1945 until his wife died in 1991.
-He won numerous local prizes and awards throughout his life and his work has been represented at the Art Gallery of South Australia, Wentworth Gallery, the Reeves Art Collection in England, the Alice Springs Art Gallery and in the private collections of many people, including the late Sir Bernard Heinze, Dame Pattie Maie Menzies and Lady Constance Jean Bonython.
+A former vice-president of the Royal South Australian Society of Arts, he held many one-man exhibitions and was a fixture on the Adelaide Festival of Arts scene, where he exhibited his work every two years from 1982 until 1998.
+He won numerous local prizes and awards throughout his life and his work is represented at the Art Gallery of South Australia, the Barossa Valley Gallery, the Wentworth Gallery, the Reeves Art Collection in England, the Alice Springs Art Gallery and in the private collections of many people, including the late Sir Bernard Heinze, Dame Pattie Maie Menzies and Lady Constance Jean Bonython.
 He continued painting until his death in 2004 at the age of 86.